roberthcjr/otp-api/README.md

 - email: varchar(50) [https://stackoverflow.com/a/1199245]
 - secret: varchar(100) (Didn't find much about a size, but the discussions said about 250bits block, more than suficient 100 chars) [https://security.stackexchange.com/a/33440]

+# Tests

+Tests are extremelly important to keep the software running as inteded.
+But there is another type of tests the will be done, or it is done depeding on when you're reading, in this project: Knowlagement Tests.
+First time a read about them was in Clean Code book, saying that tests can really help you understand the behavior of some library or third party code.
+Here it was used to explore the behavior of otpauth.